edubart/nelua-lang/docs/pages/libraries.md

 function vectorT:__atindex(i: usize): *T
 ```

-Returns reference to element at index `pos`, the index must be valid.
+Returns reference to element at index `pos`.
+The index must be valid.
 Used when indexing elements with square brackets (`[]`).

 ### vectorT:__len